 Providing Constructive Feedback to Promote Student-Focused Environments:

 When summative assessment is necessary, student-focused environments promote greater engagement.
 When I was the TA for Introduction to Cognitive Neuroscience, an eighty-person lecture-based class without a discussion section, students received individualized feedback documents about their exams so that they could connect with and focus on the material covered rather than their number grade.
 They received further personalized feedback for their six two-hundred word response papers that were based on primary journal articles: this feedback was “helpful” and “made an enormous difference in what [a student] could get out of the class.”
 Each of the twenty-nine psychology and neuroscience students in the Thesis Distinction Workshop that I TAed also received personalized feedback on their Introduction, Methods, Results, and Discussion section drafts so that they could improve the thesis that they handed into their supervisor.
-In particular, I helped refine the content and learning objectives (original and final syllabus) and design lesson plans for this class; student feedback suggests that these changes helped the students to better understand current issues in psychology and neuroscience and develop their science communication skills [link to feedback, hopefully].
+In particular, I helped refine the content and learning objectives (original and final syllabus) and design lesson plans for this class; student feedback suggests that these changes helped the students to better understand current issues in psychology and neuroscience and develop their science communication skills.

 Using Formative Assessment to Enhance Student Learning: